Rikarin/Trinix/README.md

-# TrinityOS #
+# Trinix #
-TrinityOS is a hobby operating system written from scratch.
+Trinix is a hobby operating system written from scratch.
 OS is written in D (http://www.dlang.org/) and asm (NASM).
 It means OS is fully OOP.
 For now only 64-bit is supported.
 Development began one beautiful day in January and continues to this day.
 We have a framework based on .NET-like classes, interfaces and other .NET things.

 (Sorry for bad english, if you have a better translation contact me by mail or irc)

 # Community #
-If you have any questions or feedback, you can contact me by E-Mail: `Bloodman@gshost.eu` or on IRC: `#TrinityOS` on `Freenode`.
+If you have any questions or feedback, you can contact me by E-Mail: `Bloodman@gshost.eu` or on IRC: `#Trinix` on `Freenode`.
 (We are looking for developers and testers)